-The results of all the above tests are then integrated and recommendations made with regards to career choice.
+The results of all these tests are then integrated and recommendations made with regards to career choice.

 School Readiness Assessments

-School-readiness assessments are a subset of psycho-educational assessments and are usually recommended for children in the last term of their Grade R year.
+School-readiness assessments are usually recommended for children in the last term of their Grade R year.

 Parents are often confused by the term school-ready.
-They might be told that their child is not school-ready, while the Schools Act stipulates that all children must start school (Grade 1) in the year that they turn 7.
-Put very simply, a child is considered school ready when deemed to be able to cope with the formal demands of schooling.
+They might be told that their child is not school-ready , while the Schools Act stipulates that all children must start school (Grade 1) in the year that they turn 7.
+Put very simply, a child is considered school ready when it is thought that they will be able to cope with the formal demands of schooling.

 Here are some of the things that are tested for in these assessments: